mmdagent-ex/site-doc/content.en/docs/05_run_contents.md

         |- example_motion/     Example files for motion blending
         +- example_websocket/  Example files for websocket connection

 Clone the sample content.
-Do not forget to use `--recursive` option ad clone, as it loads the CG-CA models as submodules.
+The CG-CA repositories are cloned inside using submodules, so include --recursive.

 ```shell
 cd MMDAgent-EX